 However, prior to moving to France, she was an artistic director at a PR agency in Spain.
-Her résumé takes playfulness to the next level, making it both attention-grabbing and a showcase for her design skills.
+Her resume takes playfulness to the next level, making it both attention-grabbing and a showcase for her design skills.

-Marcy takes a similarly fun and playful approach to her résumé, using bright colors for her section headings and a hand-drawn logo.
-The brightly colored section headers make it easy to find everything at a glance.
+Marcy takes a similarly fun and playful approach to her resume, using bright colors for her section headings and a hand-drawn logo.
+Using this design choice for the headers makes it easy to find everything at a glance.

 Marcy takes the unusual approach of positioning her contact information at the bottom of the page.
-There’s nothing to say it has to go at the top, so don’t be afraid to play around with the layout in your own résumé.
+There’s nothing to say it has to go at the top, so don’t be afraid to play around with the layout in your own resume.
 Just follow Marcy’s example and ensure your relevant work experience takes center stage.

 Chuck D. Lay

-Chuck’s résumé is extraordinarily creative and eye-catching.
+Chuck’s resume is extraordinarily creative and eye-catching.
 He chose to mimic a traditional newspaper classified ads section, using the box layout to differentiate his contact information, work experience, education, and skills sections.

-If you’d like to check out a few more examples of effective résumés, we’d recommend this article from Livecareer.
+If you’d like to check out a few more examples of effective resumes, we’d recommend this article from Livecareer.

-Whether you’re looking for a full-time office-based position or your next work from home or freelance gig, your résumé is what will sell your skills to a prospective employer.
+Whether you’re looking for a full-time office-based position or your next work-from-home or freelance gig, your resume is what will sell your skills to a prospective employer.